 2022–2024 Distinguished Visitor

 Joaquim Jorge holds a Ph.D. in Computer Science from Rensselaer Polytechnic Institute (NY).
-A Full Professor at IST, the School of Engineering of Universidade de Lisboa (UL), Portugal, he teaches Virtual&Augmented Reality (VR/AR), Computer Graphics (CG), and HCI.
-Joaquim leads the Graphics & Interaction Research Group at INESC-ID, an Institute Affiliated with UL, having supervised 17 doctoral theses and 60+ MSc dissertations.
-A (co-)author of 380+ peer-reviewed publications, including 66 journal articles, and four Springer/Nature books (latest in 2021), he is among the top 2% of scientists worldwide (according to Stanford University).
+A Full Professor at IST, the School of Engineering of Universidade de Lisboa (UL), Portugal, he teaches Virtual and augmented Reality (VR/AR), Computer Graphics (CG), and HCI.
+He holds the UNESCO Chair on AI&VR.
+Joaquim leads the Graphics & Interaction Research Group at INESC-ID, an Institute Affiliated with UL, having supervised 17 doctoral theses and 65+ MSc dissertations.
+A (co-)author of 380+ peer-reviewed publications, including 74 journal articles and four Springer/Nature books (latest in 2021), he is among the top 2% of scientists worldwide (according to Stanford University).

-He organized IEEE VR2021 and the 2021 IEEE/ACM Presidential panel on the Future of Computing, featuring leaders from both organizations.
-He served as conference chair or co-chaired the Scientific Program Committee of 35+ international conferences, including IEEE/VR, IEEE/EG/Eurovis, IEEE/AIVR, ACM IUI, and Eurographics, and served in the international program committee of 200+ conferences, including IEEE/VR, IEEE/ISMAR, IEEE/MIPR, and IEEE/ICIR.
+He organized the IEEE VR2022 and VR2021 Conferences and the 2021 IEEE/ACM Presidential panel on the Future of Computing, featuring leaders from both organizations.
+He was conference chair or co-chaired the Scientific Program Committee of 50+ international conferences, including IEEE/VR 2020, IEEE/EG/Eurovis, IEEE/AIVR, ACM IUI, and Eurographics.
+He has served on the international program committee of 220+ conferences, including IEEE/VR, IEEE/ISMAR, IEEE/MIPR, IEEE/SMI and IEEE/ICIR.
+He is an IEEE Senior Member and serves on the IEEE/CS Board of Governors (2023-2025).

 Email: joaquim.jorge@gmail.com